swiss-ai-center/a-guide-to-mlops/docs/the-guide/chapter-3-share-your-ml-experiment-data-with-dvc/index.md

 console](https://console.cloud.google.com/), select **Select a project** in the upper right corner of the screen and select **New project**.

-Name your project.
-For the following steps, the project will be named _MLOps demo project_.

-Edit the project ID.
-The ID is unique for all projects on Google Cloud.
-For the following steps, the project ID will be named _mlops-demo-id_.

-Select **Create** to create the project.
+Name your project and select **Create** to create the project.

+A new page opens.
+Note the ID of your project, it will be used later.

+!!! warning

+	Always make sure you're in the right project by selecting your project with **Select a project** in the upper right corner of the screen.

 ### Install Google Cloud CLI